Guide to the Health-related Travel and Rehabilitation-related Expense Claim Form VAC752

 • Taxi

-Please note: the Government of Canada does not recommend the use of ridesharing service, such as Uber.
+The Government of Canada does not recommend the use of ridesharing services, such as Uber.

 • Ferry, parking, or tolls

-• VAC will reimburse the cost of ferry, parking or tolls where applicable.
+• We will reimburse the cost of ferry, parking, or tolls where applicable.

-Please note: transportation costs may not be fully reimbursed if the transportation you used was not the most economical means considering your health condition, or if it was not to the nearest appropriate treatment centre.
+Transportation costs may not be fully reimbursed if the transportation you used was not the most economical considering your health condition, or if it was not to the nearest appropriate treatment centre.

 Meals

-VAC will pay you a fixed meal allowance if you’re away from home for the entire meal period (meal periods listed below) because of a medical appointment.
+VAC will pay you a fixed meal allowance if you are away from home for the entire meal period (meal periods listed below) because of a medical appointment.

 Receipts for meals that you claim do not need to be kept or submitted.

-Please note: when determining the time away from home, VAC uses an online distance calculator and considers the time it takes to travel to and from the appointment, the wait time and the time to attend the medical appointment.
+When determining the time away from home, VAC uses an online distance calculator and considers the time it takes to travel to and from the appointment, the wait time, and the time to attend the medical appointment.

 The meal periods are:

-For example - a breakfast allowance will be paid if you leave home before 6:30 a.m. and return home after 8:30 a.m. to attend the appointment for which you are submitting a claim for health-related travel.
+For example, a breakfast allowance will be paid if you leave home before 6:30 a.m. and return home after 8:30 a.m. to attend the appointment you are submitting a claim for.
 If your travel time is extended for personal reasons or to eat, a meal cannot be included in your claim.

 Lodging

-When the round-trip travel between your home and the nearest most appropriate treatment centre is more than 350 kilometers, VAC may reimburse the cost of lodging when you are traveling to attend a medical appointment.
+VAC may cover the cost of lodging when the round-trip travel between your home and the nearest appropriate treatment centre is more than 350 kilometers.

-Please note: pre-approval is required for lodging to be covered.
-Lodging will be reimbursed up to the maximum commercial accommodation rate.
-Refer to the accommodation “City Rate Limit”.
+Pre-approval is required for lodging to be covered.
+Lodging will be covered up to the maximum commercial accommodation rate.

-When, you are required to stay overnight due to the nature of your treatment, and the distance is less than 350 kilometers round-trip, lodging and related expenses may be covered.
+Lodging and related expenses may be covered when you are required to stay overnight due to your treatment, and the distance is less than 350 kilometers round-trip.
 In this situation pre-approval is also required.

 What is an Escort?

-An escort is a person who accompanies you and provides support while you are travelling to, waiting for, attending, and travelling home from medical appointments.
+An escort is a person who accompanies you, when medically necessary, to your medical, surgical or dental appointment.
 Some things you should know about escorts are:

-• For VAC to approve an escort, your health care professional must confirm that it is medically necessary that someone accompany you to your appointment(s).
+• Your health care professional must confirm that it is medically necessary that someone accompany you to your appointment(s) for VAC to approve an escort.

-• If your escort is not your spouse, common-law partner, dependant, or any member of your household, including a live-in caregiver, you may be eligible for an escort fee.
+• You may qualify for an escort fee if your escort is not your spouse, common-law partner, dependant, or any member of your household, including a live-in caregiver.

 • If you are submitting a claim for escort fee and expenses, the escort must complete and sign a VAC752D, Health-related Travel Receipt – Escort form for each appointment they attended with you.

-• Escort-related expenses are reimbursed to you the claimant, not the escort.
+• Escort-related expenses are reimbursed to you, not the escort.

-Please note: Health-related Travel Receipt – Escort form is considered a receipt and you do not have to submit it with your claim, but you will need to keep it for 12 months from the date you submit your claim in case VAC asks you to provide your receipts.
-The amount you enter in Section D of the claim form and the amount you paid your escort must match the amount your escort enters on the Health-related Travel Receipt – Escort form.
+The Health-related Travel Receipt – Escort form is considered a receipt and you will need to keep it for 12 months from the date you submit your claim in case VAC asks you to provide your receipts.
+The amount you enter in Section D of the claim form and the amount you pay your escort must match the amount your escort enters on the Health-related Travel Receipt – Escort form.

-Please note: the maximum remuneration VAC will reimburse for an escort is based on pension rates under the Pension Act and is adjusted each year.
-The rates for 2019 are $119.03 for a full day, and $59.52 for a half-day (four hours or less).
-If you pay your escort a lower rate, VAC will reimburse the amount you paid.
+The maximum VAC will cover for an escort is based on pension rates under the Pension Act and is adjusted each year.
+If you pay your escort a lower rate, VAC will cover the amount you paid.

 How do I submit my travel claim?